The Real Purpose of Gap Analysis

 - Financial latitude and budget;

 These are the things we tend to think about when we think about resources.
 They are readily quantifiable, tangible, and time and time again, safety managers do a great job of assessing them and then moving on.

-But the types of resources that will have a more direct bearing on the ability to implement efficiently are hard to quantify, and assessing them properly takes some shrewdness on the part of the safety manager.
+But the types of resources that will have a more direct bearing on the ability to efficiently implement an aviation SMS are hard to quantify, and assessing them properly takes some shrewdness on the part of the safety manager.

-This is because they are of a more qualitative nature, such as:
+This is because they are more qualitative, such as:

 - Management support of SMS

 - Employee support of SMS

 - Working relationships at all levels of workplace

 - Level of training

 Basically, anything involving abilities, attitudes, and interpersonal relationships within the workplace.
 Even with state-of-the-art technologies and an expansive budget, if the workplace is not open to SMS and/or interrelationships are poor, SMS implementation will consequently face a serious first hurdle.